Muhibullah-Shahjahan/chiralbd.org/content/teaching/research-toolbox/research-toolbox-c1-2021.md

 </h2>
 --->

-The "Python for Health Data Analytics" will start in July 2021.
+The "Introduction to Health Research" will start in September 2021.

 <img src="/img/teaching/5SSD0-banner.png" width="1200px">

 ### Course summary
-The course covers the fundamentals of Python programming and data analysis workflow.
-We will focus on data cleaning, management, and visualizations through a case study approach.
-We also focus on working with statistical problems, both descriptive and inferential techniques in health research.
-The basics of statistical model building and evaluating healthcare perspectives will be used in this course.
+The course covers the fundamentals of health research and a complete workflow.
+We will focus on research methods, literature search, documentation, questionnaire development and proposal writing.
 <table border = "1">
         <tr>
             <th style="text-align:center"></th>